Skip to main content

 The challenge

-The original pipeline spoke only Greenhouse.
-Ten hand-curated boards, one fetcher, a scoring engine, a dashboard.
-That worked for a week.
-Then I needed Lever, then Ashby, then a Workday instance, then two Workdays with different tenants, then a careers page that rendered through JavaScript and exposed nothing but JSON-LD in the HTML.
+The original pipeline only spoke Greenhouse: ten hand-curated boards, one fetcher, a scoring engine, and a dashboard, and that held up for about a week.
+Then I needed Lever, then Ashby, then a Workday instance, then two Workdays on different tenants, then a careers page that rendered through JavaScript and exposed nothing but JSON-LD in the HTML.
 The hard parts were:

 Architecture